Layalchristine24/Layalchristine24.github.io/content/blog/202212adminr/index.md

 ![Meetup adminR Winter 2022](./featured.jpg)

 I attended the *Meetup adminR* hosted by *Fedederal Statistical Office* in Neuchâtel (December 8, 2022).
-Three presentations were scheduled.
+The three following presentations were given:

+- *R at the Swiss Federal Statistical Office* by Renger van Nieuwkoop (FSO),
+- *Access public APIs* by Fabian Santi (FSO) and
+- *Shiny Applications at VBZ* by Yana Neuenschwander (VBZ Zürich).